RyzenMu/JQUERY-BY-SIMPLILEARN/doubts.md

 26. callback function is a function called by another function when that function gets executed.
 27. slide Animation is mostly used animation.
 28. chaining is most commonly used in jQuery.
+29. ().html is the innerHTML
+30. ().text is the innerText.
+31. attr(). is the attribute
+32.attr('class') will return the attribute.
+33. attr('class', 'djf') will set the class attribute to dfg.
+34. append and prepend.
+35.